Pragyan2027/Cursor-Movement-Using-Hand-gestures/README.md

     * (Add more specific gesture descriptions if your project has them, e.g., "Raise your middle finger to right-click").
 4.  **Exit:** Press `q` (or `Esc`) to quit the application.

-## Configuration (Optional)

-You can modify parameters like cursor sensitivity, detection thresholds, and which fingers control movement/clicks by editing the `config.py` file (if you create one) or directly in the `main.py` script.

-## Project Structure